ToniWonKanobi/theoveranalyzed.net/posts/2015/9/9/thoughts-on-apples-september-event.md

 * **12-megapixel** iSight and **5-megapixel** FaceTime cameras.
 The "untouched" photos from the iSight camera shown on stage still seem like phone pictures.
 But the FaceTime upgrade is welcomed.
 I have been so dissatisfied with the quality of the FaceTime camera that I simply turn my phone around and do "selfies" (I never take selfies by myself) with the iSight camera
 	* **Live Photos.** iPhone will take [short snippets of "video"][live] (Apple says it's not video) every time a photo is taken, to help provide context to said photos when reviewing later on.
 * **Physicality.** The new iPhones are [both heavier and slightly larger][heav] than last year's models, presumably to minimize any future [bendgate][bg] scenarios.
+* **Battery life.** It's the same this year as last year.
+Even though the [battery actually shrank][bat]---something we would never expect Apple to admit on stage at an event.
 * **iPhone Upgrade Program.** Apple didn't spend much time on this, but this was *huge*.
 This means that if you have been purchasing iPhones off-contract, you can continue to do so, but instead of paying a ~$800 lump sum (the price of an iPhone 6s in 64GB), you spread that price out over 24-months. ([The Verge][ipu] had a piece on the program, but I think my synopsis is better.)
 	* Moreover, after 12 months, you can "upgrade" to the new phone by simply trading in the old one
 	* Here's how the math works out: